kajtd/Blog-Portfolio/content/articles/nuxt-seo.md

 Complicated URLs, especially if they have several parameters, can be a crawler's nightmare.
 They might end up indexing numerous URLs that all lead to the same content on your site.
 This might prevent some of your site's content from being indexed.

 **The takeaway** - keep your URLs clear, concise, and descriptive.
 It's beneficial for both users and search engines.

-### Proper HTTP Status Codes and 404 Page

-HTTP status codes are three-digit responses from the server, indicating whether a browser's request was successful or encountered an error.

-Ensuring the correct status codes are sent is essential for search engines like Google.
-For example, a 200 status code indicates a successful page load, signaling to search engines that everything is working as expected.

-One way to ensure proper management of these codes is by creating a custom error page using an `error.vue` file in the root directory.
-This custom page will be shown whenever Nuxt encounters a fatal error.
-Just remember - this isn't a regular route and should be kept separate from the `~/pages` directory.

-The error page comes with an error prop that offers comprehensive details about the error.
-Using fields like `url`, `statusCode`, `statusMessage`, `message`, `description`, and `data` from the error object, you can display relevant error messages to users.

-For example, if the error indicates a 404 status, you can show an appropriate "404 Page not Found" message.

 ### 301 Redirects